nhoizey/github-action-feed-to-mastodon/README.md

 The cache prevents creating the same toot multiple times if you set `nbTootsPerItem` to 1 (which is the default).

 If you set `nbTootsPerItem` to a value larger than 1, the action will randomly chose an item among the ones that have the least toots.

-In particular, any new item in the feed won't have existing toots, so it will be tooted first when the action runs.
+In particular, any new item in the feed won't have existing toots, so it will be tooted first when the action runs, if all previous items already have at least one toot.

 ## License